-However, as of January 1, 2022, athletes can declare in their Difficulty sheet, the new element they want to submit.
+Athletes can declare in their Difficulty sheet, the new element they want to submit.

 They will still have to:

 - 1- Send the new element to the international federation. - 2- Submit, or have his or her coach submit, a written application, at least 24 hours prior to the start of stage rehersals practice, to the President of the Superior Jury, or to the Head Judge, for a determination of the difficulty value of a new element. - 3- Insert the new element in the difficulty sheet with the indicating value.